lmfit/uncertainties/doc/user_guide.rst

 ..
 Precision control:

-When :mod:`uncertainties` must **choose the number of significant digits on the uncertainty**, it is usually defined with the `Particle Data Group
+When :mod:`uncertainties` must **choose the number of significant digits on the uncertainty**, it is defined with the `Particle Data Group
 <http://PDG.lbl.gov/2010/reviews/rpp2010-rev-rpp-intro.pdf>`_ rounding
 rules (these rules keep the number of digits small, which is